How to force close-apps on the iPhone XS and XR

 Force-closing or quitting an app on iOS is, according to Apple at least, never really necessary.
 Still, some like to keep a tidy multitasking view.
 And let's face it, there are times when an app has to be force-closed because it's simply stopped working.

-Without a home button on modern iPhones like the iPhone XS and iPhone XR, there are some new gestures you'll need to learn to get around if you're upgrading from an older iPhone.
+Without a home button on modern iPhones like the iPhone XS and iPhone XR ($735 at Amazon), there are some new gestures you'll need to learn to get around if you're upgrading from an older iPhone.
 Force-closing an app involves one of those gestures you need to know.

 To force-close an app, swipe up from the bottom of the screen to trigger multitasking view.
 Then, just swipe!
 You no longer have to long-press on an app card.
 You can swipe up on one, two or three cards at once -- just use multiple fingers.